melaniesigrid/portfolio/README.md

 # Portfolio

 > A portfolio to showcase my work.
+Developed using a Mobile-First strategy.
 > [My Portfolio](https://melaniesigrid.github.io/portfolio/)